exercism/clojure/exercises/practice/reverse-string/.approaches/sequence/content.md

 ```
 This takes one character at a time from `s` and adds it to a sequence.
 Because in Clojure, by default, new elements are added to the beginning of the list,
-`into` reverses the character at the same time as changing a string into an explicit sequence.
+`into` reverses the characters at the same time as changing a string into an explicit sequence.

 The more explicit verbose version of this operation could be something like this:
 ```clojure